wp-plugins/hyperlinkpopup/readme.txt

 1. Upload `hyperlinkPopup.php` to the `/wp-content/plugins/` directory\
 2. Activate the plugin through the 'Plugins' menu in WordPress\
 3. Use regular hyperlink tags <a href="link_url" rel="pop"></a>, add "rel=pop" to the hyperlink\
+4. The title of the popup is the title of hyperlink if provided, otherwise the link url\
 }